Natalie McGarry: Political career

 At the SNP's annual conference in 2012, McGarry argued on the anti-NATO side of the NATO debate in the Scottish National Party, stating that opposition "is not merely about nuclear weapons" and calling for the SNP to retain its opposition to NATO membership.

 McGarry was one of the founder women activists who set up Women for Independence in 2012.
 She told the Glasgow Herald the group was created "over a glass of wine" with former SSP MSP Carolyn Leckie as its main driving force.
 Explaining the decision, she said: "We came together because a group of us arrived at the conclusion, individually, that women's voices were missing from both sides of the referendum debate."

 McGarry was selected as the party's candidate for the 2014 Cowdenbeath by-election after previously failing to be selected as an SNP candidate in the 2014 European Parliament election.
 McGarry failed to win the by-election, gaining 5,704 votes (28.4%).
-A year later, she was selected to contest Glasgow East in the 2015 General Election.

-McGarry became the MP for the Glasgow East Constituency on 8 May 2015, taking the seat from former Labour MP Margaret Curran which was part of a historic election result that saw the SNP win 56 out of Scotland's 59 seats at Westminster.
-McGarry took the oath of allegiance to the monarch, despite claiming to have reservations.
+McGarry was elected as MP for the Glasgow East constituency at the 2015 General Election held on 8 May 2015, taking the seat from former Labour MP Margaret Curran which was part of a historic election result that saw the SNP win 56 out of Scotland's 59 seats at Westminster.

 In January 2016, McGarry and author J. K. Rowling were involved in a Twitter row.
 McGarry accused the author of supporting an anonymous Twitter user with "misogynistic views".
 Rowling asked for an apology from McGarry and threatened legal action if it was not forthcoming.
 McGarry deleted the offending tweets and apologised to Rowling.
 In March, McGarry also claimed on Twitter that the organisation Scotland in Union was "headed by an internet troll and an outed holocaust denier".
 This was not true, McGarry having confused Scotland in Union's head with the similarly named Alastair McConnachie.
 McGarry later deleted her tweet and tweeted an apology.
 McGarry later made a formal apology and agreed to pay £10,000 in damages in an out-of-court settlement.

 In February 2016, McGarry was detained for questioning by Turkish security forces after she used her mobile phone near a security checkpoint in south-eastern Turkey.
 She stated she was "recording the sound of bombs" falling on a nearby Kurdish area.

 As she was still suspended from the party, she was not selected as the SNP candidate for her seat at the 2017 Westminster general election.